Share your expertise by volunteering for a charity you love.

 Fortunately, many seniors already experience these benefits from the time they give volunteering.
-In fact, last year more than 21 million older adults (a quarter of all people 55 and older) contributed more than 3.3 billion hours of service in their communities according to the Center for National and Community Service.
+In fact, last year more than 21 million older adults (a quarter of all people 55 and older) contributed more than 3.3 billion hours of service in their communities according to the Corporation for National and Community Service.
 Seniors make up approximately one-third of the volunteer base and put in more than 40 percent of the total hours.
 Based on the estimated value of a volunteer hour, the economic benefit of senior volunteers is $75 billion.

 Top-ranked volunteer roles among seniors include providing professional or management assistance to nonprofits and collecting and distributing food.
 Two specific organizations are profiled on the following page, but there is no shortage of volunteer opportunities for retirees of any physical ability level who are looking to get involved.
 See Senior Volunteer Opportunities below for additional ideas.